 Google Scholar: https://scholar.google.com/citations?user=EFFU4wsAAAAJ

 - A. J. Stewart, A Vulnerable System: The History of Information Security in the Computer Age, Cornell University Press, 2021.
-This book was reviewed in IEEE Cipher - the newsletter of the IEEE Technical Committee on Security & Privacy, and in Login - a publication of The Advanced Computing Systems Association.
+This book was reviewed in Technology & Culture, in IEEE Cipher - the newsletter of the IEEE Technical Committee on Security & Privacy, and in Login - a publication of The Advanced Computing Systems Association.
 It was also inducted into the Cybersecurity Canon Hall of Fame at The Ohio State University, and translated into Japanese.
 [JSTOR; Project MUSE; Oxford University Press; Cornell University Press blog post].

 - A. Shostack & A. Stewart, The New School of Information Security, Addison-Wesley, 2008.
 This book was used at Harvard Kennedy School, Drexel University, the Heinz School of Public Policy and Management at Carnegie Mellon University, and was reviewed in IEEE Cipher.